AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 * Introduce you to Cloud Manager, AEM's continuous integration and delivery framework used to deploy code to AEM as a Cloud Service
 * Get you up to speed with the content transfer tool
-* Describe the code refactoring tools you will have to use in order to modernize your code for AEM as a Cloud Service
+* Describe the code refactoring tools you have to use in order to modernize your code for AEM as a Cloud Service

 ## Using Cloud Manager {#using-cloud-manager}

-Before you start, you need to familiarize yourself with Cloud Manager since it is the sole mechanism for deploying code to AEM as a Cloud Service.
+Before you start, you must familiarize yourself with Cloud Manager since it is the sole mechanism for deploying code to AEM as a Cloud Service.

 Cloud Manager enables organizations to self-manage AEM in the Cloud.
 It includes a continuous integration and continuous delivery (CI/CD) framework that lets IT teams and implementation partners expedite the delivery of customizations or updates without compromising performance or security.